hybridsjs/hybrids/README.md

 You can read more in the [Store](https://hybrids.js.org/#/store/usage.md) section of the documentation.

-### Router
+### Structural Client-Side Routing

-The router provides a global navigation system for client-side applications.
+The router module provides a global navigation system for client-side applications.
 Rather than just matching URLs with the corresponding components, it depends on a tree-like structure of views, which have their own routing configuration in the component definition.
+It makes the URLs optional, have out-the-box support for dialogs, protected views, and many more.

 ```javascript
 import { define, html, router } from "hybrids";